 Being the end of the fiscal year, the additional money was a little easy to come by.
 I went back to our finance staff and purchased the more expensive, clinical-grade device.
 I also picked up some supporting medical equipment like gloves, lancets, pipettes, and band aids.

-CardioChek PA blood testing device, several tests
+CardioChek PA blood testing device, several tests with some additional medical equipment |

 To take your lipid profile, you need one lipid panel test chip, called a MEMo Chip by the manufacturer, and one lipid panel test strip.
 The MEMo chip contains lot-specific calibration and other information needed to properly perform testing.
 The lot-specific information is presumably associated with the 15 test panels that come with the package.
 I would not recommend mixing and matching test panels with different MEMo chips, because of this prior calibration by the manufacturer.